zaynesember/SufjanViz/Data/writeup.md

   listen to like Bon Iver, Angelo De Augustine
 - Streaming history is limited from September 2023 to September 2024 and is likely biased because Javelin was released in October 2023
   - Also biased by roadtrip playing a shared playlist
+- Analyzing chord sequences
+- sentiment is based on a small subset of lyrics, especially given Sufjan uses a lot of proper nouns that signal sentiment in a way not caught through sentiment analysis